sanjalazic/landing_page_template/README.md

 # Simple landing page template

-This template can be easily customized, for different needs.
+This template can be easily customized, for different purposes.